iQiyuan/EKF-Pos-Estimator/README.md

 # E.K.F.
-Implement Template for Future Use
+Implement Template for Future Reference

 This project involves designing and implementing a state estimator to accurately track the position and heading of a bicycle over time, using noisy sensor data and uncertain physical parameters.
 The estimator must be computationally efficient, work under real-world conditions such as GPS noise and parameter variability, and demonstrate strong performance on unseen evaluation data.
 Anyway, main purpose of this repo is to provide a E.K.F. example template of system modeling, filtering, estimating. etc.